zbigan/welltreat/README.md

-# This is an approximate copy of "Treatwell" app
+# This is an approximate copy of "Treatwell"
+## Target infrastructure: cross-platform (web, mobile)
 ### Aim of this project is to train my software development skills

 ### App is live at https://welltreat-fe.onrender.com/